 In addition to providing Interim Town Manager services, the Berkley Group also conducted an executive search for the new Town Manager.
 During this executive search process, the Berkley Group provided the Town of Abingdon with the professional and timely services needed to ensure that the Town identified a highly qualified and dedicated town manager – one who fits the culture of the community and the Town organization and who values the mission and vision of the Town.

-Martinsburg is located in the heart of the Eastern Panhandle and is recognized as one of the fastest growing cities in West Virginia.
-The Berkley Group is working with the City of Martinsburg to update its 2007 Comprehensive Plan.
-This work includes a comprehensive plan diagnostic, public input survey, public workshops, City vision and goals, development scenario analysis, fiscal impact analysis, transportation analysis, GIS mapping, and implementation steps.
-The Comprehensive Plan was adopted by the City in December 2018.
+The Town of Middleburg is located in Loudoun County and is a popular attraction for tourists due to the preservation of its rich historic character, downtown shops, and role as the heart of horse country.
+Further development within the Town is anticipated in the coming years and will need to be carefully planned to ensure future development continues to align with the Town’s vision and goals.
+The Berkley Group is working with the Town of Middleburg to update its 2007 Comprehensive Plan which will include a comprehensive plan diagnostic, public input survey, public workshops, Town vision and goals, development scenario analysis, fiscal impact analysis, transportation analysis, GIS mapping and implementation steps.
+The updated plan was adopted in 2019.

 Planning - Town of Haymarket Zoning Ordinance Update